torrejonv/teranode/docs/services/validator.md

 3. Return the outcome (success or error).

 * **`Start` Function**:
-1. Optionally, set up a DRPC server if the configuration exists.
-2. Optionally, set up an fRPC server if the configuration exists.
+1. Optionally, set up an fRPC server if the configuration exists.
-3. Start a goroutine to manage new and dead subscriptions.
+2. Start a goroutine to manage new and dead subscriptions.
-4. Start the gRPC server and handle any errors.
+3. Start the gRPC server and handle any errors.

 ### 2.2.
 Receiving Transaction Validation Requests